Sunday, April 26, 2020

 What happened?
 Where do we go from here?

-Well, now we have fentanyl.
+now we have fentanyl.

 Instead of becoming hopelessly addicted and having their lives slip away slowly, addicts can now enjoy death's sweet embrace at any moment thanks to a tainted supply.